 Applicants may file a conventional trademark application or they may file an application under Madrid protocol designating Turkey.

-Any natural and legal persons who accommodate or have industrial or commercial establishments in Turkey, or persons who are entitled to file applications under the provisions of Paris Convention.
+Any natural and legal persons who accommodate or have industrial or commercial establishments in Turkey, or persons who are entitled to file applications under the provisions of the Paris Convention.